 - NURS 322 Nursing Research

-- NURS 346 Nursing Care of the Adult II*
+- NURS 346 Nursing Care through the Years (Adult II)*

 - NURS 416 Community Health Care*

 - NURS 421 Leadership and Management in Nursing

 - NURS 446 Complex Care of the Adult III*